 “I like to divide the treatment plan in terms of transitional treatments (to break a headache cycle if needed),” she says, “preventives (including natural products and prescription medications), and acute treatment (or medications to take when you have a headache).”

-The bottom line: the more information you share with your doctor, the more specific she can be with a treatment plan that helps you feel better faster.
+The bottom line: The more information you share with your doctor, the more specific they can be with a treatment plan that helps you feel better faster.

 Make sure to ask your doctor what you can do to start feeling better and control your headaches while you wait for prescribed treatments to start working.
 It's important to remember that preventive treatments can take six to eight weeks to start having a real impact on your headaches.

 Your doctor may suggest making lifestyle changes, including “stress reduction, good sleep hygiene, identifying and avoiding triggers, adding aerobic exercise, and possibly adding supplements,” says Dr. Crystal.

 Some natural headache treatments might give you some relief, so make sure to ask your doctor if any alternative migraine treatments or common home remedies for headaches (such as supplements, caffeine, or ginger) are worth a try.

-“Migraines didn’t begin overnight, and they likely won’t be fixed overnight either,” says Dr. Crystal, and the same holds true for other types of headaches.
+“Migraine didn’t begin overnight, and it likely won’t be fixed overnight either,” says Dr. Crystal, and the same holds true for other types of headaches.
 But, by communicating with your doctor, you can get an effective treatment plan that helps you handle your headaches and start to feel better.

-Do you tend to get throbbing headaches, but aren’t sure if they’re migraines or something else?
+Do you tend to get throbbing headaches, but aren’t sure if they’re migraine attacks or something else?
 Learn more here about migraine symptoms and other headache types, so you can get prepared to talk through them with your doctor.